Robert Mills House – Columbia, South Carolina

 In this capacity, Mills designed some of the nation’s most prominent buildings, including the Washington Monument.
 The Mills House reflects the architect’s preference for the classical revival style, with a large porch dominating the front of the building.
 Similar to many of his other buildings, the Mills House is a brick structure with a symmetrical exterior and interior.

 A major grassroots movement saved the house from demolition in the early 1960s.
-After extensive restoration, it opened in 1967 as a historic house museum.
+After extensive restoration, it opened in 1967 as a historic house museum operated by the nonprofit group Historic Columbia.
 It is one of six buildings listed in the National Historic Landmarks in Columbia, and it is also listed in the National Register as Ainsley Hall: